imnabid/biohackathon-teamOutliers/readme.md

 **To get started**

--open frontend and backend foldersat different screens of your IDE
+-open frontend and backend folders at different screens of your IDE

 -for backend dependencies pip install -r requirements.txt